 Ironically, in another study – lasting 7 weeks and involving 113 healthy people – Krill oil seemed no better than fish oil at reducing cholesterol levels or other markers of heart disease.
 Krill oil was no worse than fish oil either.
 In this study, people were given 3 grams of fish oil per day (which contained 543 mg of EPA and DHA).

 In one animal study, krill oil appeared to prevent arthritis development in mice.
-The arthritis we are talking about is rheumatoid arthritis but osteoarthritis may be helped also.
-Helping mice is fine but what about people?
+The type of arthritis we are talking about is rheumatoid arthritis however osteoarthritis may also be helped.
+So how much might help people with arthritis?

 Well, one study of 90 people noticed that 300 mg of Neptune Krill oil reduced CRP levels by over 19% after 30 days of use, compared to placebo.